Andrew W.K.: Physical appearance

 W.K. is known for his long hair and wearing a usually dirty all white outfit, consisting of a white t-shirt, white jeans, black digital watch and sneakers.
-The album artwork for I Get Wet featured a photo of Andrew with a bloody nose and this image is used frequently in his merchandise and persona.
+The album artwork for I Get Wet featured a photo of Andrew with a bloody nose; this image is used frequently in his merchandise and persona.
 W.K. has six tattoos, all of which are straight lines on his arms.
 In 2011, Kesha gave Andrew a line tattoo with a pen and a safety pin that resulted in an infection.

 Personal life

 Andrew W.K. previously lived in Midtown Manhattan but left in 2006 or 2007, "bouncing between short-term situations" in other locations outside New York.
-He married Cherie Lily on October 4, 2008, in a traditional Persian wedding ceremony at Santos Party House, a nightclub in Chinatown that W.K. co-owned.
-They met through their mutual heavy-metal voice instructor, and Lily performed with W.K.'s band as a vocalist and hypewoman from 2006 until 2018.
+He married Cherie Lily on October 4, 2008, in a traditional Persian wedding ceremony.
+Lily performed with W.K.'s band as a vocalist and hypewoman from 2006 until 2018.
 W.K. has two children but keeps them out of the public eye.
 W.K. has a younger brother, Patrick Wilkes-Krier, who is a professional golfer.